 There is either the humble yet delicious vanilla loving person or the chocolate lover, but people seldom switch between the two.

-Here are some interesting questions: How well do you taste a particular flavor?
+How well do you taste a particular flavor?
 How does your brain respond to it?
+Let’s find out more about ice cream genes and how they scream for vanilla or chocolate

 More about the “ice cream genes”